The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Proof of main Theorem

 \subsection{Final proof}

-Before we conclude Theorem \ref{Main}, we need to make more preparations. \bl Let $X$ be an $\ell$-space with the action of an $\ell$-group $G$.
+Before we conclude Theorem \ref{Main}, we need to make more preparations. \bl Let $X$ be an $\ell$-space with a constructible action of an $\ell$-group $G$.
 Let $Y$ be a $G$-stable locally closed subset of $X$. let $\chi$ be a character of $G$.
 If all $\chi$-admissible orbits in $X$ are contained in $Y$, then we have a natural embedding of $G$-modules

 \el

 \bpf Let $\overline{Y}$ be closure of $Y$ in $X$.
 Note that we have the following exact sequence of $G$-modules